JulyOT/JulyOT/docs/blog/2022-07-15-nanoframework-networking-azure.md

 Debug.WriteLine($"Twin DeviceID: {twin.DeviceId}, #desired: {twin.Properties.Desired.Count}, #reported: {twin.Properties.Reported.Count}");
 ```

-Note: it's important to use a `CancellationToken` that will be cancelled after a certain amount of time.
-Otherwise, this will be blocking the thread up to the point the twin is received.
+Note: it's important to use a `CancellationToken` that will be canceled after a certain amount of time.
+Otherwise, this will block the calling thread up to the point the twin is received.

 Twins have properties, reported and desired.
 They are collections and you can get or try to get any element.